JonathanLyon2021/Chainlink-Keepers_NFT/README.md

 random values without compromising security or usability.
 This project is a combination of truffle, solidity, openzeppelin, and React.js , but the best part about this project though is implementing Chainlink's Keepers program which allows you to use Event triggered or Time triggered funnctions on your smart contract.
-Also being able on manage an UpKeep for the NFT's on-chain through the keepers implementation so we can choose or NFT triggering event using the functions to active different parts of the NFT.
+Also being able on manage an UpKeep for the NFT's on-chain through the keepers implementation so we can choose a NFT triggering event using the functions to active different parts of the NFT.
 Thank you for viewing my repositiory.